Pinterest Pixel

 Compound Interest Semiannually

-Advanced Excel Features for Easier Compound Interest Calculations
+Advanced Excel Features

-The ‘FV’ function in Excel helps calculate the future value of an investment.
+The FV function in Excel helps calculate the future value of an investment.
 For semiannual compounding, the formula looks like this:

 =FV(rate, nper, pmt, pv, type)

-• Rate: The interest rate per period (divide the annual rate by 2 for semiannual).
+• Rate: The interest rate per period.

-• Nper: The total number of periods (years * 2).
+• Nper: The total number of periods.

-• Pv: The present value (initial investment).
+• Pv: The present value.

 • Type: Enter 0 if payments are made at the end of the period, or 1 if made at the beginning.

-Let’s say, you’re investing $100,000 at an annual interest rate of 7%, compounded semiannually (twice per year), for 10 years.
+Let’s say, you’re investing $100,000 at an annual interest rate of 7%, compounded semiannually, for 10 years.

 Compound Interest Semiannually